Toileting & Bathing

 What results can we expect?

-Opportunities for privacy and dignity on behalf of the individual
+Opportunities for greater privacy and dignity for the individual

 Proactive rather than reactive responses by staff and/or family

-Enhanced care management and education around the activities of daily living
+Enhanced care planning and education around the activities of daily living

 Heightened awareness of individuals’ self-care and hygiene routines